-The majority of the guitars were imported from USA vintage collectors..
+The majority of the guitars were imported from USA vintage collectors.
 Some were purchased by myself through music shops in Launceston and Perth.

 Are your guitars 100% original components?

 Yes.
 Unless otherwise specified, the guitars and basses on this website are 100% original.
 The only exceptions are the following:

 - 1954 Fender Stratocaster has a replaced string tree as listed.

 - 1957 Gibson LG-1 has remodelled tuner buttons completed in 2018 from a luthier in New York as listed.